Types of Home Loans

 A popular option for first-time homebuyers and those with less-than-perfect credit is the FHA mortgage loan.
 These loans are fully insured by FHA (the Federal Housing Authority) and require a three percent down payment, which can be a gift to the borrower from a family member.

-FHA mortgage loans offer more flexibility than other loans in that they consider different sources of credit besides just credit cards and will give mortgage loans to people who have filed for bankruptcy, so long as the bankruptcy has been discharged two or more years.
+According to a debt relief lawyer, FHA mortgage loans offer more flexibility than other loans in that they consider different sources of credit besides just credit cards and will give mortgage loans to people who have filed for bankruptcy, so long as the bankruptcy has been discharged two or more years.

 Mortgage loan rates for FHA loans are competitive with other lenders and are a great choice for someone who needs a bankruptcy mortgage loan.
 Other lenders may be willing to give you a post-bankruptcy mortgage loan, but you likely will be hit with higher interest rates than other buyers.